cisco-apjc-cloud-se/terraform-aci-tenant-object/README.md

 Please see this link for examples of how this module is used.
 [ACI Day 2 Automation with Terraform](https://github.com/cisco-apjc-cloud-se/aci-basic-day2)

 The input variable object for this module is structured on the ACI Tenant tab (ACI 5.2+).
-The following configuration items are supported.
+The following configuration items are supported:

 - Applications Profiles (aps)
   - End Point Groups (epgs)